 Holiday snaps don’t have to be all beaches and bikinis.
-In fact, a poll by ABTA found that we’re just as likely to take a city break as a vacation on the beach these days, so before you head off on your next trip, why not brush up on your urban photography skills?
+In fact, a poll by ABTA found that we’re just as likely to take a city break as a vacation on the beach these days, so before you head off on your next trip, why not brush up on your urban skills, with our photography tips 101?

 If you have a passion for architecture buildings may ordinarily dominate your images, but there’s a lot to capture beyond the buildings.
-A cityscape can bring in the energy and sense of a place, and while we get lots of requests to print cityscape photos onto large canvas prints, some of the best images see have a narrower focus.
-Here’s how to make sure your happy with your city snaps:
+A cityscape can bring in the energy and sense of a place, and while we get lots of requests to print cityscape photos onto large canvas prints, some of the best images seen have a narrower focus.
+Here’s how to make sure you are happy with your city snaps:

 Shoot with the sun behind you to stop your view from looking flattened.
 Most people start wide with a sprawling view, which means you always have the option to crop.
 Keeping to the rule of thirds will give you a nice balanced picture and leading lines – think diagonal roads or paths – will lead the eye into the photograph.
 This is why there are plenty of photographs of New York taken at crossroads!
 Shooting during early or late light is often easiest and, if you can, use a tripod and remote cable to take the photo, so that you don’t create a quake when you press the button!